fahadsultan/potpourri/_sources/latex.md

 ## Comments

 LaTeX is a form of “program code”, but one which specializes in document typesetting; consequently, as with code written in any other programming language, it can be very useful to include comments within your document.
-A LATEX comment is a section of text that will not be typeset or affect the document in any way—often used to add “to do” notes; include explanatory notes; provide in-line explanations of tricky macros or comment-out lines/sections of LaTeX code when debugging.
+A LaTeX comment is a section of text that will not be typeset or affect the document in any way—often used to add “to do” notes; include explanatory notes; provide in-line explanations of tricky macros or comment-out lines/sections of LaTeX code when debugging.

-To make a comment in LATEX, simply write a % symbol at the beginning of the line, as shown in the following code which uses the example above:
+To make a comment in LaTeX, simply write a `%` symbol at the beginning of the line, as shown in the following code which uses the example above:

 ``` {code-block} latex
 \documentclass[12pt, letterpaper]{article}